masogit/am-browser-doc/docs/start/configuration.md

 In above example:

 - "field": field name from AM
 - "like": operator, matching condition.
-It supports input user type name directly, i.e. Yes for bAdminRight.
-Also, we have another operator "eq".
-To note, both of them can be string or array.
+You can input user type name directly, i.e. Yes for bAdminRight.
+Another operator available is "eq".
+Both of them can be string or array.
 - "icon": defines icon name.
 Those names are referenced from [Grommet Icon (version 1.1.0).](https://grommet.github.io/docs/icon)

-> Restart AM Browser service to make modifications effect
+> Restart AM Browser service to make modifications take effect.